digitalfuel/create-npos-app/README.md

 Note: After installation, run nuxt commands e.g. `npm run dev` from the relavent directory i.e. yourProject/nuxt/<my-project>

+## Usage

+1. Change directory `cd nuxt/<my-project>`
+2. Dev, Staging or Production
+ - Run the dev server with `npm run dev`
+ - Generate for staging with `npm run staging` NOTE: You must be synced to your Staging instance `marketplace-kit sync staging`
+ - Generate for production with `npm run production` NOTE: You must be synced to your Staging instance `marketplace-kit sync production`

 ## Features :tada:

 1. Check the features needed for your project: